davidperezcarrasco/Visual-Data-Analytics-Web-App-with-ML-Predictions/README.md

 * **Comparison Tool:** Shows the salary difference between two countries for a given education and experience level and provides more information about your predictions.

 ## Illustrations
+A visual overview of some of the most relevant features:

 * **Exploratory Data Analysis**
 ![Exploratory Data Analysis](images/StreamlitEDA.png)